hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * a unconditional jump

-* call <func_id> [passed1_any_var passed2_any_var ...]
+* call <func_id> [passed1_any_var_or_value passed2_any_var_or_value ...]

   * call a func

-  * If the func being called requires arguments to be passed to it, then one needs to specify the corresponding/matching variables that should be passed to the called function.
+  * If the func being called requires arguments to be passed to it, then one needs to specify the corresponding/matching variables or values that should be passed to the called function.

-    The passed variables could either be
+    The passed variables and or values could be

     * global variables or

+    * literal values (int or string or buf type)

+    * if the call is being made from within a function, then

+      * local variables, if any, belonging to the current function

-    * any function arguments belonging to the current function, ie provided the call is being made from a function.
+      * any function arguments belonging to the current function

 * ret